pachterlab/gget/README.md

 **Required arguments**
 `-sw` `--searchwords`
-One or more free form search terms, e.g. gaba, nmda.
+One or more free form search words, e.g. gaba, nmda.
 (Note: Search is not case-sensitive.)

 `-s` `--species`
 Species or database to be searched.